xinshuzou/xinshuzou92.github.io/_pages/about.md

 Currently, my research is focused on developing and evaluating anti-hydrate and anti-icing surfaces, aiming to create materials with both deposition-suppressing and super-low adhesion properties.

 I've co-authored more than 18 papers in international journals.
 On this page, you will find detailed information about my research projects, publications, and upcoming events or presentations.
 Whether you are a fellow researcher, student, or simply someone with an interest in materials science, I hope you find the content here engaging and informative.

-Please feel free to reach out if you have any questions or would like to discuss potential collaborations.

-# 🔥 News
-- *2024.07*: &nbsp;🎉🎉 ...
-- *2022.02*: &nbsp;🎉🎉 Moved to Trondheim.
-- *2018.09*: &nbsp;🎉🎉 Moved to Shanghai.
-- *2018.06*: &nbsp;🎉🎉 Offered PhD positions by several top-50 universities.

 # 📝 Publications and Patents